Abhayanker/invictusassignment/README.md

 # INVICTUS HIRING ASSIGNMENT
-It is a word counter app made using REACT.JS FOR INVICTUS hiring challeng.
+It is a word counter app made using REACT.JS FOR INVICTUS hiring challenge.
-It shows N top occuring words and their total count in  https://raw.githubusercontent.com/invictustech/test/main/README.md .
+It shows N top occuring words and their total count in the given file  https://raw.githubusercontent.com/invictustech/test/main/README.md .

 # IT IS DEPLOYED ON heroku platform - https://invictuswebassignment.herokuapp.com/